-Table 2: Fiscal Year 2013 Receipts, by Operating Division
+Table 2: Fiscal Year 2014 Receipts, by Operating Division, All Claims

-Whistleblower claims are assigned to one of the IRS operating divisions or to Criminal Investigation, based on characteristics of the taxpayers identified by the whistleblower.
-For example, taxpayers with assets of more than \$10 million are generally under the jurisdiction of the Large Business and International Division, while matters related to tax exempt bonds are under the jurisdiction of the Tax Exempt and Government Entities Division.
-A claim initially assigned to LB&I, SBSE or TEGE may be referred to Criminal Investigation if development of the case by the civil operating division reveals a potential criminal violation.
+The table below provides data on all submissions and claims received in FY 2014.
+This table identifies the IRS operating divisions to which the claims are assigned for review and action, which provides more useful information on where the work is being done within the IRS.
+Matters involving taxpayers with assets of more than \$10 million are under the jurisdiction of the Large Business and International Division (LB&I), while matters involving businesses and individuals that do not meet that threshold are generally assigned to the Small Business/Self-Employed Division (SB/SE).
+These two operating divisions receive the vast majority of whistleblower claims.
+While the jurisdiction of the Tax Exempt and Government Entities Division (TE/GE) encompasses a wide range of taxpayers and tax issues, that division receives relatively few whistleblower submissions.
+A claim initially assigned to LB&I, SBSE or TE/GE may be referred to Criminal Investigation if development of the case by the civil operating division reveals a potential criminal violation.
 The Whistleblower Office also makes a limited number of direct referrals to Criminal Investigation, such as cases where the allegations relate to illegal source income or other matters where development by a civil operating division would be unnecessary or inappropriate.
-The operating division is not specified for some claims because there may be more than one operating division with responsibility for issues identified in the submission.

 The table includes data on whistleblower submissions and claims associated with those submissions.
 As a general rule, multiple claim numbers are assigned when the submission identifies multiple taxpayers.
 The table also identifies the claim type.
-Claims listed as 7623(b) appear to have the potential to exceed the \$2 million threshold for amount that defines 7623(b) claims in the law, with all others classified as 7623(a) claims.
-As has been noted in previous reports, the Whistleblower Office has concluded that distinguishing between potential 7623(a) claims and potential 7623(b) claims during the initial evaluation of whistleblower submissions is misleading, and is discontinuing the practice.
-The actual amount in dispute cannot be known until an examination or investigation is completed.
-Classification during initial evaluation based on the potential results is speculative at best.
+Claims listed as 7623(b) appear to have the potential to exceed the \$2 million threshold that defines 7623(b) claims in the law, with all others classified as 7623(a) claims.